od-b/index_adt/docs/OR.md

 ## Argument: "OR" can be completely ignored in terms of logic according to the BNF syntax

 From the defined grammar, we have:
->   orterm ::= term | term "OR" orterm´
+>   orterm ::= term | term "OR" orterm

 From wikipedia.org/wiki/Backus-Naur_form, we have:
->  ´::=´ means that the symbol on the left must be replaced with the expression on the right
+>  "::=" means that the symbol on the left must be replaced with the expression on the right

 I.e., "::=" is a denotion for left hand value assingment and is logically equivalent to ´x = y´ (plaintext: "x is now y"), where 'x' requires a specific type of value.